pauljstales/Pauls-Productivity-Tips/README.md

 4. **Admit Fault**: admitting fault is powerful - it shows honesty, and gives you a chance to engage and learn how to correct things
 5. **Know Your Worth**: as an individual, regularly interview if for no other reason then to assess your worth via salary offer; as a company entertain selling just to see what others are willing to pay for the goods and services provided

-# 6a Personal Relationships and Communication
+## Relationships and Communication

+### Personal

 1. **Take/Give Less Advice**: before taking advice, consider the person may be unable to do it and unaffected by consequences; before giving advice, consider staying quiet and leading by example instead
 2. **Remain Yourself**: you cannot please everyone without becoming unhappy, you cannot take all advice without losing your own thoughts and feelings; listen if you wish, but your individuality must remain

-4. **Have Deliverables in Hand for Mentorship**: finding mentorship is an active activity, you start by showing real work and effort, act on all feedback with visible progress, and ask the right questions
+3. **Have Deliverables in Hand for Mentorship**: finding mentorship is an active activity, you start by showing real work and effort, act on all feedback with visible progress, and ask the right questions
-5. **Create/Find the High Standard Team**: the team’s highest standard is the lowest performance allowed to exist; raise the bar if the team fails to meet it, consider moving on
+4. **Create/Find the High Standard Team**: the team’s highest standard is the lowest performance allowed to exist; raise the bar if the team fails to meet it, consider moving on
-6. **Focus on Committing, Not Consensus**: the entire team will rarely agree on a course of action, but it is important to get everyone on the team to 100% commit, not 100% agree
+5. **Focus on Committing, Not Consensus**: the entire team will rarely agree on a course of action, but it is important to get everyone on the team to 100% commit, not 100% agree

-# 6b Professional Relationships and Communication
+### Professional

 1. **You Owe Nothing, Say Nothing**: when discussions becomes arguments, when demands (sometimes contradictory) are made of you, remember that you owe nothing, not even a response - stay silent, move on, maintain inner peace (if you MUST respond, say “That is a good perspective”, and nothing more)
 2. **Be Skeptical of Words over Deliverables**: anyone who prefers to talk about who they are and what they have done should be held as suspicious - genuine people just show their actions and work